SirUbu/portfolio-generator/README.md

 **THERE IS NO DEPLOYED LINK FOR THIS APPLICATION**

-The intended purpose of this application is for you to clone if locally and generate then deploy your own version of the portfolio page.
+The intended purpose of this application is for you to clone it locally and generate then deploy your own version of the portfolio page.

 ## Resources